This is the multi-page printable view of this section. Click here to print.

 NTT will take actions to isolate compromised/malicious host Endpoints following Security Analyst incident validation.
 Remote isolation actions are performed using the isolation capabilities of the Client’s Endpoint Detection and Response (EDR) technology.

-In addition to the Samurai MDR application, Samurai Managed Detection and Response provides the client with access to the Samurai Help Center, which provides online access to:
+In addition to the Samurai MDR portal, Samurai Managed Detection and Response provides the client with access to the Samurai Help Center, which provides online access to:

 Additional information regarding support can be found in our Support Policy.